-So maybe you're not even thinking about Good Friday services right now—but I'd encourage you to consider it.
-Taking time to meditate on the gravity and consequences of our sin is a powerful way for people to prepare their hearts to truly celebrate the Good News of Easter morning.
+So maybe you're not even thinking about Good Friday services right now—but we'd encourage you to consider it.
+Taking time to meditate on the gravity and consequences of our sins is a powerful way for people to prepare their hearts to truly celebrate the Good News of Easter morning.

 It's always a good idea to have a buffer on the front end to give people a chance to join the stream before the actual content starts.
 Some churches do a slideshow of announcement slides; some opt to use one of our countdowns.
-Whatever you choose to use, just keep it under five minutes, and it's probably a good idea to start a couple of minutes before your start time, and end a minute or two after your published start time.
+Whatever you choose to use, just keep it under five minutes, and it's probably a good idea to start a couple of minutes before the start time and end a minute or two after the published start time.

 Find more announcement slides like these in our title graphics category.

 Straight out of the above video, you'll want to have someone on camera welcoming your viewers and establishing expectations for the service.
 It's good to give them a quick outline, let them know roughly how long it's going to last, and share with them what you hope they'll get out of the service.
 This service will rightfully be more somber than most, so the tone you want to set is warm but serious.

 Generally, the content of a Good Friday service is focused on the weight of our sin, our need for a Savior, and Christ's work on the cross—heavy, heart-rending stuff.
 Most songs that contain those themes also (rightfully) tend to turn toward the Hope found in Christ's completed work, which might feel like they're working against the goal for which you're aiming.
 If that's a concern, you might omit those verses, or save worship until the end of your service.